EmanUnion - Religious Knowledge

 3. Shiva had sex with a prostitute

-4. Shiva lusted after goddess Girija
+4. Shiva Passioned after goddess Girija

 5. Shiva followed a naked woman and dropped his semen